NicolasDenoyelle/dynamic_lstopo/README.md

 Note that GNU Autoconf >=2.63, Automake >=1.11 and Libtool >=2.2.6, and recent version of PAPI are required when building.

-Installation by itself is the fairly common GNU-based process excepted that it requires to append the option `--enable-monitor` to the configure command line if you want to build enable the performance monitoring version:
+Installation by itself is the fairly common GNU-based process excepted that it requires to append the option `--enable-monitor` to the configure command line if you want to build the performance monitoring version:

 ```
 ./configure --prefix=... --enable-monitor